Test Score Algorithms for Budgeted Stochastic Utility Maximization: Numerical experiments

-Our model of stochastic utility maximization assumes that each user $i$ has random performance value $X_i$.
-How do we sample $X_i$?
+Our model of stochastic utility maximization assumes that each user $i\in \Omega$ has random performance value $X_i$.
 We assume that $X_i$ is realized when user $i$ submits an answer to a question and receives votes from other users.
 When the user submits answer $a$ to question $q$, the answer receives $u(a,q)$ up-votes and $d(a,q)$ down-votes.
 Then we regard